rhayes777/PyAutoFit/README.rst

     result = multi_nest.fit(model=model, analysis=analysis)

-The result object contains informationon the model-fit, for example the parameter samples, best-fit model and marginalized probability density functions.
+The result object contains information on the model-fit, for example the parameter samples, best-fit model and marginalized probability density functions.

 Features